sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     * **NT Service**: Use an NT account to connect to PI Data Archive.
     * **This account**: Specify a user name and password (domain\account) to connect to PI Data Archive.

-    **Note:** The account used to run the PI to OCS Service requires Administrator privileges and read permission to the PIARCDATA Security table, the PIPOINT Security table, and the PI points and data to be transferred.
+    **IMPORTANT:** The account used to run the PI to OCS Service requires Administrator privileges.
+Read permission to the PIARCDATA Security and PIPOINT Security tables, and the PI points and data to be transferred is also required.

 12. Click **Install**.